Joana311/web-scraping/notes.md

         * currently doing it inside trpc's createContext instead of using the middleware option, might wait for trpc v10 to do any big trpc refactors *

 ## Done Recently

+    [x] create a UserExercise page with better details `../user/workout/exercise/:id`

+    [x] finished scraping exrx.net for the rest of exercise directory

     [x] fixed messy rerouting logic for deAuthentication.